-Transfer of General Partner Units
+Transfer of General Partner Interest

-Our general partner and its affiliates may at any time, transfer units to one or more persons, without unitholder approval.
+Our general partner holds a non-economic general partner interest in us.
+Our general partner and its affiliates may at any time, transfer the general partner interest to one or more persons, without unitholder approval.